-The usual dose is one tablet, to be taken once daily, at the same time each day.
+The usual dose is one tablet at the same time each day.

-The dose of Rabeprazole Sandoz tablets is usually 20mg, but may vary from 10mg to 40mg per day depending on what condition you are being treated for and how severe it is.
+The dose of RABEPRAZOLE SUN is usually 20 mg, but may vary from 10 mg to 40 mg per day depending on what condition you are being treated for and how severe it is.

-For treating Helicobacter pylori infections in combination with antibiotics (clarithromycin and amoxycillin), the dose is one 20mg tablet twice each day, morning and evening, for 7 days.
+For treating Helicobacter pylori infections in combination with antibiotics (clarithromycin and amoxycillin), the usual dose is one 20 mg tablet twice each day, morning and evening, for 7 days.